 How much collateral is needed for a small business loan?

-Collateral can help get you lower rates and faster financing — but how much do you need?
+An asset can help get you lower rates and faster financing — but your options can be limiting.

 How much collateral do I need for a business loan?